ziotom78/raytracing_course/tomasi-ray-tracing-09a.md

 - To build a KD-tree, some questions need to be answered:

   1. At each split, along which axis is it best to perform the subdivision?
-(The axis along which the AABB is longest?)
+(The axis with the widest extent?)
   2. At which point on the axis should the split occur?
 (The midpoint?)
   3. When is it best to stop?
 (When a node contains fewer than *N* shapes?)